Ernie Bot: Turbo Models

 In June 2024, Baidu announced Ernie 4.0 Turbo.
 In April 2025, Ernie 4.5 Turbo and X1 Turbo were released.

 These models are optimized for faster response times and lower operational costs.

 Service

 In its subscription options, the professional plan gives users access to Ernie 4.0 with a payment either for a month or with reduced payment for auto-renewal per month.
 Meanwhile, Ernie 3.5 is free of charge.

 Ernie 4.0, the language model for Ernie bot, has information updated to April 2023.

 Censorship

 Ernie Bot is subject to the Chinese government's censorship regime.

-In public tests with journalists, Ernie Bot refused to answer questions about Xi Jinping, the 1989 Tiananmen Square protests and massacre, the persecution of Uyghurs in China in Xinjiang, and the 2019–2020 Hong Kong protests.
+In public tests with journalists, Ernie Bot refused to answer questions about CCP general secretary Xi Jinping, the 1989 Tiananmen Square protests and massacre, the persecution of Uyghurs in China in Xinjiang, and the 2019–2020 Hong Kong protests.

 When queried about the origin of SARS-CoV-2, Ernie Bot stated that it originated among American vape users.